-- Opening of art, design and theater art studios and music practice rooms for individual or very small group (4 or fewer people including the instructor) activities that fulfill academic requirements; - Offering access to film equipment, film editing and other post-production facilities for individual students or a very small group (4 or fewer people including an instructor) for the purpose of fulfilling academic requirements. - Offering outdoor study and support sessions for students who need additional academic or social supports with a limit of 10 people per group; - Opening libraries for in-person services to registered students, faculty and staff, limited to 25% capacity and in compliance with the LACDPH Protocol for Libraries; - Offering use of outdoor recreational sports courts, fields, and facilities for permitted recreational sports activities and physical conditioning in compliance with all relevant LACDPH protocols, including Protocols for Youth and Adult Recreational Sports, Reopening Protocol for Gyms and Fitness Establishments, and Protocols for Reopening of Public Swimming Pools.
+- Offering in-person lectures on-campus up to 25% occupancy of the lecture hall or classroom or 100 individuals, whichever is less.
+Occupancy is based on applicable building or fire code occupancy. - Opening of specialized classrooms such as laboratories, art, design and theater art studios and music practice rooms at full capacity for activities that fulfill academic requirements; maximum class size is dependent on the available instructional space and ability to maintain appropriate physical distancing between students and staff at all times. - Student activities should be conducted virtually as much as possible.
+When activities must be held in person, student gatherings are limited to 25% occupancy or 100 individuals, whichever is smaller, for outdoor spaces; and 25% occupancy or 50 individuals, whichever is smaller, for indoor spaces. - Opening libraries for in-person services to registered students, faculty and staff, limited to 50% capacity and in compliance with the LACDPH Protocol for Libraries; - Offering use of outdoor recreational sports courts, fields, and facilities for permitted recreational sports activities and physical conditioning in compliance with all relevant LACDPH protocols, including Protocols for Youth and Adult Recreational Sports, Reopening Protocol for Gyms and Fitness Establishments, and Protocols for Reopening of Public Swimming Pools.